HydroshieldMKII/Sinatra-SSM/README.md

     end

     get '/public' do
         if authorized?
             p "Hi.
 I know you."
         else
             p "Hi.
 We haven't met. <a href='/login'>Login, please.</a>" end
     end

     get '/private' do
         authorize!
-    p 'Thanks for being logged in.'
+        p 'You are logged in!'
     end
 ```